Table of Contents Hide

 The results reveal that the prevalence of depression is 55.72%.
 Especially, the prevalence is highest (66.67%) in the 15 to 25 years age group.
 And followed by 65.33% in the 26 to 35 years age group.

 Beside, females have an overall prevalence of 60 per cent while as males have 51.34 per cent.

-Significant difference in the prevalence of depression among males and females is in the age group of 36 to 45 years and 46 to 55 years who have values of 0.005 and 0.013 respectively.
+A significant difference in the prevalence of depression among males and females is in the age group of 36 to 45 years and 46 to 55 years.
+So it values of 0.005 and 0.013 respectively.

 Females have a higher prevalence of depression in all the age groups than males and it is highest in the age group 26 to 35 years (68.66%).